livepeer/docs/docs/video-miners/reference/configuration.md

 redeemerAddr: URL of the ticket redemption service to use.
 No default

 reward: Set to true to run a reward service.
-If you do not want to automatically call `reward()`, you need to explicitly set this to `false` for any node that's registered onchain (orchestrators or transcoders).
+If you do not want to automatically call `reward()`, you need to explicitly set this to `false` for any node that's registered onchain.
 Otherwise, it will default to true.

 monitor: Set to true to send performance metrics.
 Default `false`